meows/racket/docs/geometric-0.md

 * `f(0) = 4`
 * `f(n) = f(n - 1) * 2`

-### Observations

-1. The first sequence item `f(0)` is `2`.
-2. All other sequence items are defined by tripling the previous sequence item.
-3. A delta of the sequence reveals an identical sequence.
-4. The velocity is changing and it gets faster over time.
-Therefore it is accelerating.
-The only time velocity doesn't change is when it's at `0`.
-That means whatever you're watching isn't moving relative to you.

-Therefore, for any function `f` which generates a geometric sequence, we need only two pieces of information to determine the value at any point of the sequence, (1) an initial value `a` and (2) the common ratio `r`:
+For any function `f` which generates a geometric sequence, we need only two pieces of information to determine the value at any point of the sequence, (1) an initial value `a` and (2) the common ratio `r`:

 * `f(n) = a * r^n`